-and made their appearance through certain deep ulcerations, which had formed, and still exist, in the ankles and fleshy part of the left thigh.
-This fact respecting menstruation is incontestable, and has been verified by several particulars.
+"At fourteen, the menses ceased to flow from the natural passage, and made their appearance through certain deep ulcerations, which had formed, and still exist, in the ankles and the fleshy part of the left thigh.
+This fact, respecting menstruation, is incontestible, and has been verified by several practitioners.